zcaceres/capio-api/README.md

 ## Unit Tests
 To run tests, ```npm test``` from the directory that contains package.json

+## Linter/Style
+Written with ESLint and a no semi-colon extension of [this config](https://www.npmjs.com/package/eslint-config-fullstack)

 ## Challenges and Opportunities for Improvement
 I've left *TODOs* throughout the codebase to show things that I could have done better and opportunities to improve this code in  the future.